 Sembcorp Energy UK pursues a range of decarbonisation-related activities at Wilton International:

-- Signs MoUs with BP and Kellas Midstream as a potential customer of their clean hydrogen facilities.
+- Signs MoU with BP as a potential customer of their clean hydrogen facilities.

 - Explores developing hydrogen infrastructure to enable hydrogen supply to third parties.